What is Readium-2?

-This framework will consist of leveraging all the capabilities of the existing browser engines and supplementing those capabilities with separate modules (polyfills, if you will) that provide additional functionality.
+This extended framework will leverage the capabilities of existing browser engines and supplement those capabilities with separate modules (polyfills, if you will) that provide additional functionalities.
 These additional modules are intended to be, insofar as possible, independent of one or another so that they can be used independently of the overall framework.
 At the same time, these polyfills will be designed so that they CAN be easily and seamlessly combined to produce complete reading systems.

 The project is split in four phases:

 - Report on the good and bad aspects of the current Readium implementation.
-This report is driven by the interview of those application developers who have intensively used Readium (readium-js and/or readium-sdk) and, for some of them, forked the code to obtain what was needed in their application.
-This study includes a compilation of problematic EPUB samples and technical details about the areas where the Readium code should be optimized.
+This report was driven in 2016 by the interview of those application developers who have intensively used Readium (readium-js and/or readium-sdk) and, for some of them, forked the code to obtain what was needed in their application.
+This study included a compilation of problematic EPUB samples and technical details about the areas where the Readium code should be optimized.

 - Study of a refactored architecture for the codebase, following the approved design principles; developement of prototypes.

 The first phase was achieved in September 2016.
 Its results have been described to the Readium members and should be soon published online on the Readium documentation website.

 The second phase started in September 2016 and the third phase around January 2017, with a top to bottom approach and the definition of two main modules in any R2 implementation : a “streamer” to parse digital publications and expose them via an http server, and a “navigator” to expose the publication in a browser engine.

 The development phase started at the same time, with the swift implementation first, followed by the typescript implementation.
 The kotlin implementation started in September 2017.
 Progress can be checked here.
 All implementations should be ready by the end of 2017.